vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 We will make the best decisions about how to improve the general welfare and the common wealth when we have some decent data on its current condition.
 It’s worth our while to know what we have in common wealth assets and the current liabilities against them.
-Let’s take a comprehen- sive look at our common wealth and its value.
+Let’s take a comprehensive look at our common wealth and its value.

 Unfortunately, we don’t currently keep track of this.
 Our US Government Financial Report gives a nod at the end of the _Notes #25_ to what it calls our _Heritage Assets_ – our public lands and historical sites.
-It acknowl- edges we have set aside land for public and military use, public parks and sites of cultural importance.
+It acknowledges we have set aside land for public and military use, public parks and sites of cultural importance.
 But, none of this is given any value.
 Only financial assets are booked in our national accounts (cash on hand, accounts receivable, financial investments).

-Our government gives no financial value to the very real common wealth that guarantees our ability to prosper and to back the promises made by our money system – the health and level of education of our popula- tion; the effectiveness of our institutions for justice and governance; the usefulness of our transportation and communication networks; access to a rich cultural heritage of art and ideas.
+Our government gives no financial value to the very real common wealth that guarantees our ability to prosper and to back the promises made by our money system – the health and level of education of our population; the effectiveness of our institutions for justice and governance; the usefulness of our transportation and communication networks; access to a rich cultural heritage of art and ideas.

 The Federal Government owns nearly 650 million acres of land – almost 30 percent of the land area of the United States.
-Let’s appraise it and book the value of its many resources, including recreation, watersheds, miner- als, grazing land, etc. Let’s book any delayed maintenance or clean-up costs on the liability side of our national accounts.
+Let’s appraise it and book the value of its many resources, including recreation, watersheds, minerals, grazing land, etc. Let’s book any delayed maintenance or clean-up costs on the liability side of our national accounts.

 Let’s book the value of our drinking water aquifers, and book – and mourn – their loss as we draw them down below sustainable levels.
 Fifty years ago Oregon put a law on its books that required water permits take into account the state of the aquifer.
 This is a smart thing to do;
-it doesn’t make sense to give away so much water that it will be impos- sible for people to live and farm in the state within a short time.
-But, after 50 years of inadequate funding and free market propaganda, we still do not know the volume of water remaining in our aquifers, and we keep giving more and more of it away every year.^14
+it doesn’t make sense to give away so much water that it will be impossible for people to live and farm in the state within a short time.
+But, after 50 years of inadequate funding and free market propaganda, we still do not know the volume of water remaining in our aquifers, and we keep giving more and more of it away every year.<sup>14/<sup>

 There is a clear financial value to having clean air to breathe and water to drink.
 Let’s book it.
 Let’s account for the liability of air pollution.
 Let’s